fido-device-onboard/pri-fidoiot/component-samples/demo/README.md

 `$ keytool -importkeystore -destkeystore path/to/dest-keystore.p12 -srckeystore src-keystore.p12 -srcstoretype PKCS12 -alias newkeypair`

-***NOTE*** The password entered in Step 1 to generate the src-keystore.p12 must be the same as that of dest-keystore.p12, that is, the password of the newly created keystore must match the existing keystore where it will be imported to.
+***NOTE***: The password entered in Step 1 to generate the src-keystore.p12 must be the same as that of dest-keystore.p12, that is, the password of the newly created keystore must match the existing keystore where it will be imported to.

 ## Exporting an Existing Certificate from Keystore